Getting a Trademark - What's Involved?

 Sadly, many internet Users like to push the limits to the edge and beyond, and so the TOSU often has to spell out what the limits are.

-A TOSU is best if it have headings and capsule summaries or TL;Dr for those who are in a hurry.
+A TOSU is best if it has headings and capsule summaries or TL;Dr for those who are in a hurry.

 Most TOSU state how disputes are to be handled, so the Owners of the internet service do not get bogged down in lawsuits.
 However, as internet services grow very large, it seems lawsuits become inevitable.
 Google, Twitter/X, Amazon, Facebook/Meta have all been involved in gigantic class action lawsuits.
 If you are building a new internet service, you want to protect yourself as much as possible with your TOSU.